add2cal/add-to-calendar-button/README.md

 Either use `atcb_action` with your own buttons/forms/etc, or run `atcb_init` after the DOM has been loaded.
 To determine the right moment to execute, ... - with Angular, you would use `ngAfterViewInit()` with `atcb_init();` (mind that, depending on your app, other hooks might be better); - with React, you might want to include an event listener like `document.addEventListener('DOMContentLoaded', atcb_init, false);` or using hooks in a functional component like `useEffect(() => atcb_init());`

 Include the css.
-For example with Angular or React, add `@import 'add-to-calendar-button/assets/css/atcb.min'` to some other css file - or include it in other more direct ways (like adding `import 'add-to-calendar-button/assets/css/atcb.css';` to the respective component).
+For example with Angular or React, add `@import 'add-to-calendar-button/assets/css/atcb.min'` to some other css file - or include it in other more direct ways (like adding `import 'add-to-calendar-button/assets/css/atcb.css';` to the respective component) (use atcb-3d for an alternative style).

 <br /><br />